 If your current certificate has expired and you don't meet the criteria above to upgrade your certification to the next level, you can "reactivate" your expired certificate if you meet ONE of the following criteria:

 You have completed a 2-3 semester hour college course.
 The course may be at the undergraduate or graduate level.
 It should be relevant to your professional growth as an educator.
 It should not be a repeat of a course you have already completed.
-Once you complete the course and it is posted on a transcript, you will need to complete an on-line Reactivation Application.
 The course you choose to use for re-activation may not be over six months old at the time you submit the Reactivation Application.
 Official transcripts verifying completion of the course must be submitted to DESE for verification.
+Once you complete the course and it is posted on a transcript, you will need to complete an the on-line Reactivation Application through your DESE profile by following the steps below.

 You have been hired at least half-time as a teacher by a Missouri school district.
 You will need to complete the on-line Reactivation Application and submit it to your school district.
 The application will prompt you to choose your employing Missouri school district.
 The district will verify your employment and submit your application to the department for approval.
 By submitting the application, your school district is attesting that you will complete 24 contact hours of professional development either six months prior to or after reactivation of your certificate.

 For either option, if your FBI Background check is more than 12 months old you will need to complete a new background check.

 Begin by visiting the Missouri Department of Education.

 - Click "Educator Certification" in the center of the page.

 - From this page, click on "Educator Certification System" in the center of the page.
 You can also click on "Web Application" on the lower right.
 Both will take you to the login screen.